The visual arts network of the South of France

 The Plein Sud network exists today in the form of a paper guide, which invites each summer the public of all horizons to discover the program from June to October of the 72 places members of the network.
 The network also has a website, offering an immersion in the experience of contemporary art throughout the year.
 The pleinsud.art website will lead you to a multiplicity of artistic paths and places with remarkable heritage and architecture, in the heart of large cities in the south of France (Avignon, Montpellier, Marseille or Nice), villages and mythical ports of Provence (Saint-Paul-de-Vence, Toulon-Hyères, Vallauris...), on islands with protected environments (Iles du Levant, Porquerolles) or in the mountains (Digne-les-Bains or Embrun).
 To discover it, click here.

-Since the early 2000s, the Musée National du XXe Siècle des Alpes-Maritimes has placed contemporary creation at the heart of its artistic and cultural project, working on the points of encounter and extension between the three tutelary and emblematic figures of the artistic avant-garde, Marc Chagall (1887-1985), Fernand Léger (1881-1955) and Pablo Picasso (1881-1973), and the artists of the 21st century.
+Since the early 2000s, the National 20th Century Museums of the Alpes-Maritimes have placed contemporary creation at the heart of their artistic and cultural project, working on the points of encounter and extension between the three tutelary and emblematic figures of the artistic avant-garde, Marc Chagall (1887-1985), Fernand Léger (1881-1955) and Pablo Picasso (1881-1973), and the artists of the 21st century.

-Regular exhibitions have shown major artists on the international contemporary scene at the Marc Chagall National Museum, such as the artist duo Joana Hadjithomas and Khalil Joreige (2018), the video artist and filmmaker Clément Cogitore (2019), the visual artist Cécile Bart (2021) or the photographer Olivier Roller (2022).
+Regular exhibitions have shown major artists on the international contemporary scene at the Pablo Picasso National Museum - La Guerre et la Paix, such as Joana Hadjithomas and Khalil Joreige (2018), Violaine Lochu (2021) and Mark Dion (2022).